mjfrigaard/sharing-your-work/manuscript/03chapter.md

 9 directories, 23 files
 ```

-Note that the `CHANGELOG.txt` file is not included in this tree (because the changes were made on a local repository).
+Note that the `CHANGELOG.txt` file is not included in this tree (because we made these changes on a local repository).
 Folder trees come in handy for documenting the project files (and any changes to them).

+**A note on Terminals vs. Shells:** Sometimes you'll hear the term "shell" thrown around when researching command-line tools.
+Strictly speaking, the Terminal application is not a shell, but rather it *gives the user access to the shell*.
+Other terminal emulator options exist, depending on your operating system and age of your machine. ***Terminal.app*** is the default application installed on macOS, but you can download other options (see [iTerm2](https://www.iterm2.com/)).
+For example, the [GNOME](https://en.wikipedia.org/wiki/GNOME) is a desktop environment based on Linux which also has a Terminal emulator, but this gives users access to the Unix shell.

 ## Command line recap